WebGL is an API for rendering graphics in web browsers, which is based on the functionality of the OpenGL ES 2.0 graphics library.

 WebGL supports anti-aliasing on most (but not on all) combinations of browsers and GPUs.
 To use it, anti-aliasing must be enabled in the default Quality Setting for the WebGL platform.
 Switching quality settings at runtime will not enabled or disable anti-aliasing - it has to be set up in the default Quality Setting loaded at player start up.
 Note that the diffent multi sampling levels have no effect in WebGL.

 Unity includes support for the WebGL 2.0 API, which brings OpenGL ES 3.0-level rendering capabilities to the web.
-This is disabled by default, because no shipping browser supports WebGL 2.0.
-However, Firefox allows you to test the feature, if you enable webgl.enable-prototype-webgl2 in about:config.
+This is currently experimental and disabled by default, as no shipping browser currently supports WebGL 2.0.
+However, current builds of Firefox allow you to test the feature, if you enable webgl.enable-prototype-webgl2 in about:config.

 To enable WebGL 2.0, uncheck Automatic Graphics API in the Other Settings section of the WebGL Player Settings.
 Then you can add WebGL 2.0 to the enabled graphics APIs for your build.